Ts'ao Yung-ho: Early life

 Ts'ao was born in modern-day Taipei City's Shilin District in 1920, to a family that had produced several generations of educators.
-In 1939 he graduated from Taihoku Prefecture Second Junior High School, but failed his university entrance exams.
-Undaunted, he sought out Iwao Seiichi of Taihoku Imperial University, who had spent time in England and the Netherlands learning the languages.
+In 1939, he graduated from Taihoku Prefecture Second Junior High School, but failed his university entrance exams.
+He later developed a relationship with Iwao Seiichi of Taihoku Imperial University, who had spent time in England and the Netherlands.
 Iwao taught Ts'ao Dutch, which was essential for Ts'ao to read the archived material from the Dutch Formosa era.
 In 1947, Yang Yun-ping hired Ts'ao as a librarian at the university.
-The position gave Ts'ao access to a huge range of materials he would otherwise have been unable to see.
+The position gave Ts'ao access to a range of materials he would otherwise have been unable to see.

 Academic career

 Ts'ao studied a number of languages in pursuit of his understanding of early Taiwanese history, meaning he could make use of ten languages: Taiwanese, Japanese, English, German, Mandarin Chinese, French, Dutch, Spanish, Portuguese, and Latin.
 The long-running historical journal, the Taiwan Bank Periodical (台灣銀行季刊 (Tâi-oân Gîn-hâng Kùi-khan, Táiwān Yínháng Jìkān)) was masterminded by Ts'ao, while he was also heavily involved in the monumental series of Chinese source material on Taiwan and Fujian history, the Taiwan Documents Collection (台灣文獻叢刊 (Tâi-oân Bûn-hiàn Chông-khan, Táiwān Wénxiàn Cóngkān)).
 Ts'ao retired from National Taiwan University in 1985.
 Over the course of his life, Ts'ao assembled a 20,000 volume library, classed as one of the finest collections on the Dutch East India Company in the world.
 Ts'ao was named a research fellow at Academia Sinica in 1998, becoming the institution's oldest research fellow and the fourth to obtain the position without completing a university degree.
 In 2002 Ts'ao was made an Officer of the Order of Orange-Nassau for his contributions in documenting the history of Dutch Formosa.
 Ts'ao died of multiple organ failure in Taipei on 12 September 2014, aged 93.
+In September 2024, National Taiwan University demolished houses on Lane 52 of Wenzhou Street in Taipei, including Ts'ao's former residence.